A Wyes Peoples Journey from 1721 – 2021

 - We are working with local school boards and home school families to bring school field trips to tour both the Old Wye campus and the Old Wye grist mill.

-- An official 300th Anniversary logo is being designed which will help to forever commemorate this historical event.
+- An official 300th Anniversary logo has been designed which will help to forever commemorate this historical event.

 - River Walk

-- A parish event, scheduled for the fall of 2021, taking a mile and a half walk from the Boyd’s family Lob Creek Farm along the Wye River and concluding on the Old Wye campus.
+- A parish event taking a mile and a half walk from the Boyd’s family Lob Creek Farm along the Wye River and concluding on the Old Wye campus.

 - Commemorative items